coltonwaynelawson/coltonwaynelawson/README.md

 ## Who is Colton and what is he creating?

 Hi, I'm a former Management Consultant and Accountant turned Data Analyst.
 I mastered Microsoft Excel early in my career, which is when I realized that I had a talent for data analytics.
-I have over 10 years of experience providing analytics, business process improvement, and consulting services.
+I have over 10 years of experience providing analytics, business process improvement, and consulting services to companies all over the world.

 ✨ **Projects & Guides** ✨